Are you planning to live full-time in your RV or looking to travel to places you know are off-grid?

 The second most important aspect of sizing your RV solar system is knowing how much power you consume.

-Once you have this information you are able to determine the amount of solar energy that needs to be generated in order to keep your RVs appliances running smoothly.
+Once you have this information, you can determine the amount of solar energy that needs to be generated in order to keep your RV appliances running smoothly.

-With that being said we do recommend making a table like the one below which outlines all the appliances you use in your RV, their wattage, and the number of hours each is used for.
+With that being said, we do recommend making a table like the one below, which outlines all the appliances you use in your RV, their wattage, and the number of hours each is used.

 Solar panel output rating

-Lastly, you need to determine what power rating your solar panel will be.
+Lastly, you need to determine your solar panel’s power rating.

 Most RVs equip either 100-watt or 200-watt solar panels on top of their roof.